Skip Navigation

 Prerequisites: “C” or better in Geometry AND in Algebra 2

-Counts as a Mathematics Course for the Core 40 and Academic Honors Diploma.
+Counts as a Mathematics Course Diploma

 Pre-Calculus/Trigonometry combines the material from Trigonometry and Pre-Calculus into one course.
 The foundations of algebra and functions developed in previous courses will be extended to new functions, including exponential and logarithmic functions, and to higher-level sequences and series.
 The course provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
 Students will also advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
 The course is designed for students who expect math to be a major component of their future college and career experiences, and as such it is designed to provide students with strong foundations for calculus and other higher- level math courses.